hedge10/airmail/README.md

 ![Airmail](./art/airmail-scheme.svg "Title")

-Airmail is a small "form service" to be used for static pages contact forms.
+Airmail is a "form service" to be used for static pages contact forms.
 It takes your form submission and sends it to a configured mail delivery.

 Find all about installation and configuration of _Airmail_ on https://docs.viaairmail.de/.